dd86k/FuckingClippy/README.md

 ![Clippy](https://guitarxhero.github.com/imgs/fc1.png)

----
-FuckingClippy is a reincarnation of the long lost Office assistant.
+FuckingClippy is a reincarnation of the long lost Office assistant as a stand-alone application.

 A Wiki is available [here][wiki] and releases can be found [here][releases].